qpwoeirut/2048-solver/README.md

 By default, the demo runs in the Firefox browser.
 To run in Firefox, you may need to install the `geckodriver` executable.

-The code in [main.py](/demo/selenium/main.py) should be editable so that it works for any webdriver-supported browser, although I've had some issues when trying to use Chrome.
+The code in [main.py](/demo/selenium/main.py) should be editable so that it works for any webdriver-supported browser.
+It's worth noting that it takes a while for the page to load up in Chrome, which is why Firefox is the default.

 ## Summary
 This project is intended to "solve" the popular [2048 tile-merging game](https://github.com/gabrielecirulli/2048).
 See the [roadmap](/roadmap.md) for details on the project.